The Symbols of Ireland and their Significance in the Irish Culture Explained

 Unlike their female counterparts, mermen were rare and had hideous pig-like features.
 Moreover, they are all known to be members of the Sidhe or the Irish fairy world.
 They lived on the lands found beneath the waves of the ocean.
 Many regions around Ireland regarded them as signs of death and doom.

 While their names mean the sea-maids, they look nothing like the world-wide known mermaids.
 They are basically human beings with some distinct features.
-But, they don’t possess tails as mermaids do.
+But, they don’t possess the tails as most mermaids do.

 While some regions feared them, others believed they were beautiful.
 There were also some notions that mortals married those creatures.
 This explains why some Irish families claim to be descendants of the merrows.